sdc-china/IDA-doc/_posts/2018-04-04-checkstyle-deploy-ruleset.md

 ### Deploy ruleset to IBM® Operational Decision Manager Decision Server

-#### If you want to execute ruleset through Decision Server, you should deploy your ruleset to Decision Server like IBM Cloud or on-premise Rule Execution Server.
+* If you want to execute ruleset through Decision Server, you should deploy your ruleset to Decision Server like IBM Cloud or on-premise Rule Execution Server.

-#### 1. Have Decision Server set up
+ 1. Set up the Decision Server.

-#### 2. Deploy your ruleset
+ 2. Deploy your ruleset

   * Open deployment Operation in rule project CheckstyleRules.
 On the Deployment Target Servers tab, add a target server using the Connection Settings found in Decision Server.